andreeachetan/manual_testing_portofolio/Final Project/Readme.md

 ### 1.1.5 Risks detected

 Project risks:
-- Lack of experience of the QA team
+- Beginner QA team
 - Short deadline of Zephyr Squad trial
 - Unavailability of test environment

+Product risks:
-Product risks: validation constraints on the fields might be too restrictive to the end-user.
+- Validation constraints on the fields might be too restrictive to the end-user
+- If the software has problems related to a particular quality characteristic, which might not be functionality, but rather security, reliability, maintainability or performance.

+### 1.1.6 Evaluating entry criteria
+The entry criterias defined in the Test Planning phase have been achieved and the test process can continue.

+## 1.2 Test Monitoring and Control